 Dutch and German Journalists who regularly contribute as freelance journalists or writers to German or Dutch media can apply.
 Applicants are required to send the following documents to the address below: Curriculum Vitae, a passport photograph, a short description of their journalistic plans in the host country, three samples of work (not more), TV and radio journalists must type up their reports since no audio or video tapes can be considered, as well as a journalistic reference from their senior editor or chief of staff.
 The reference should support the case of the applicant and at the same time ensure that the applicant is available for the duration of the programme.

-The application must be handed in before October 14th, 2016.
+The application must be handed in before October 15th, 2017.
 The Dutch and German selection panels consist of experienced senior journalists.
-The selection committee will inform applicants by beginning of November.
+The selection committee will inform applicants by mid November 2017.

 Application address for German applicants/ pdf-document: